-- The employee submits a written request to the human resources manager describing the hardship and the need for cash payment of vacation hours - The human resources manager obtains an updated copy of the vacation accrual from payroll to verify the number of vacation hours available - If clarification of the request is necessary, the human resources manager will contact the requesting employee to obtain additional information - A request that meets the qualifications described above requires the approval of both the human resources manager and executive director. - The employee will receive a response regarding the status of their request within two working days from the date it is received by the human resources manager. - The approved request will be delivered to payroll.
+- The employee submits a written request to the Human Resources Department describing the hardship and the need for cash payment of vacation hours. - The Human Resources Department obtains an updated copy of the vacation accrual from payroll to verify the number of vacation hours available. - If clarification of the request is necessary, the Human Resources Department will contact the requesting employee to obtain additional information - A request that meets the qualifications described above requires the approval of both the Human Resources Department and executive director. - The employee will receive a response regarding the status of their request within two working days from the date it is received by the human resources manager. - The approved request will be delivered to payroll.
 A check will be prepared within two business days.